BDX-town/Akkoma/docs/docs/development/API/differences_in_mastoapi_responses.md

 - `instance`: nullable object with metadata about the user’s instance
 - `status_ttl_days`: nullable int, default time after which statuses are deleted
+- `permit_followback`: boolean, whether follows from followed accounts are auto-approved

 ### Source